ViralVerity/ABSynthE/README.md

 - "index_functions.py" - Makes index case for epidemic
 - "individual_class.py" - Defines individual class and associated methods
-- "make_contact_dicts.py" - makes dictionaries of various aspects of the gross contact structure NB the data is currently not on this repo as the files are too large to be uploaded
+- "make_contact_dicts.py" - makes dictionaries of various aspects of the gross contact structure

+NB the contact data is currently not on this repo as the files are too large to be uploaded.
+It is therefore tricky to run the simulator